aroberge/friendly-traceback-docs/docs/source/why.rst

 Using www()
 -----------

-Occasionally, Friendly will be unable to give you an explanation, or you will find that the explanation it gave is not sufficient.
+Occasionally, friendly will be unable to give you an explanation, or you will find that the explanation it gave is not sufficient.
 If that is the case, you can use ``www()`` with no arguments to automatically open your browser and